aparajita37/CIFAR10_Deep-Learning_Aparajita/README.md

-# CIFAR10_Deep-Learning_Aparajita
+# CIFAR10 Data Set using_Deep-Learning
-This is the CIFAR10 Dataset prediction using the Deep learning Algorithm
+This is the CIFAR10 Dataset prediction using the Deep learning Algorithm.